Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 between the dialogue and the video background.

 !!! note "Safe values"
-    Safe values are generally between 2.5px and 4px, assuming a 1920x1080 video.
+    A safe border width is between 2.5px and 4px.

 Borders should ideally not be too thick, as this is less pleasant on the eyes,